 - 2.1.
-The SRC Act specifies where Comcare can source funding for the premium scheme.
+The SRC Act specifies where Comcare can source funding for premium business.
 Comcare must pay the cost of all compensation liabilities, damages and expenses from Comcare-retained funds (section 90C(1)).
 If there are insufficient Comcare-retained funds, costs can be met by appropriation from the CRF up to a prescribed maximum amount.
 This maximum amount must represent the balance of premiums previously paid to the CRF before 1 July 2002 and notional interest thereon (sections 90C(2), 90C(3) and 90D)).
 Comcare has no subscribed capital and there is no provision or requirement under the SRC Act for Comcare to pay a dividend to the Commonwealth. - 2.2.
 Consistent with the approach commonly taken by statutory compensation schemes, the adequacy of Comcare's financial position should be measured and managed with reference to a 'funding ratio'. - 2.3.
-The funding ratio for the premium scheme is calculated as A divided by L where: - A is the value of the assets available to meet the premium scheme's liabilities, being the total of Comcare-retained funds relating to the premium scheme and the maximum appropriation from the CRF available to Comcare under section 90C of the SRC Act. - L is the value of Comcare's claims liabilities for the premium scheme, net of third party recoveries, determined in accordance with this framework and including a margin which provides for an intended 75 per cent probability of sufficiency. - 2.4.
-The target funding ratio for the premium scheme is a minimum of 110 per cent.
-There is variation expected in the funding ratio due to the inherent variability in the claims experience, the liability valuation and asset values. - 2.5.
-It is still possible for Comcare to remain solvent and continue to pay benefits when the funding ratio is below the minimum or below 100 per cent.
-However, if the reported year-end funding ratio is outside the range, a plan should be developed to move the funding ratio back to the target range consistent with the policy for setting premiums (see 3.13).
+The funding ratio for premium business is calculated as A divided by L where: - A is the value of the assets available to meet premium business liabilities, being the total of Comcare-retained funds relating to premium business and the maximum appropriation from the CRF available to Comcare under section 90C of the SRC Act - > L is the value of Comcare's claims liabilities for premium business, net of third party recoveries, determined in accordance with this framework and including a margin which provides for an intended 75 per cent probability of sufficiency. - 2.4.
+The target funding ratio for premium business should be in the range from 100 per cent to 110 per cent with consideration of - > Comcare's source of Commonwealth funding under section 90C of the SRC Act - > the current Investment Policy for Comcare-retained funds - > community expectations of trust and confidence that compensation schemes have the resources to support injured workers in the long term - > Comcare's tolerance for reporting a funding ratio below 100 per cent - > the potential variability of the funding ratio over a one-year period. - 2.5.
+There is a target range of variation expected in the funding ratio due to the inherent variability in the claims experience, the liability valuation and asset values. - 2.6.
+It is still possible for Comcare to remain solvent and continue to pay benefits when the funding ratio is outside the target range or below 100 per cent.
+However, if the reported year-end funding ratio is outside the range, a plan should be developed to move the funding ratio back to the target range consistent with the policy for setting premiums (see 3.14).